Mendy Chitrik: Public life

 Chitrik moved to Istanbul, Turkey in 2001, and in 2003 became the Rabbi of the Ashkenazi Jewish community of Turkey, a small and ancient community that has existed for centuries and predates the much larger and more famous Sephardi community whose members settled in Istanbul mostly after the expulsion from Spain.

 In 2019, Chitrik was elected the Chairman of ARIS (Alliance of Rabbis in Islamic States), an alliance of rabbis living in the Muslim world.
 He previously served as a permanent member of the Standing Committee of the Conference of European Rabbis (CER) 2014-2020 until his appointment as chairman of the Alliance of Rabbis in Islamic States.
-He is a member of the RCA and other rabbinical bodies.
-Chitrik belongs to the Chabad movement; he has been outspoken against Chabad Messianism.
+In 2025 he was selected to be a council member of Voice of the People and is a member of the RCA, Rabbinical Centre of Europe and other rabbinical bodies.
+Chitrik belongs to the Chabad movement; he has also been outspoken against Chabad Messianism, and has publicly stated that the Lubavitcher Rebbe cannot be the Messiah, since he died in 1994.

 Chitrik is involved with interfaith activities focusing on Jewish-Muslim relations.
 He travels extensively and writes about the history of Jews in Anatolia.
 His travels across Anatolia in Summer of 2021 were widely reported.

 As part of his responsibilities in the Jewish community of Turkey, Chitrik leads the KTR, Turkey's Chief Rabbinate's Kashrut department for exports (Denet Gida).